guthb/autopilot/README.md

 # Front End Capstone Application  Autopilot

 ### Summary
-Application will allow the user to build thier vehicle(s) to track the maintenance items on as many vehicles they use.  ntered on the vehicles service scheudules
+Application will allow the user to build their vehicle(s) to track the maintenance items on as many vehicles they use.

 ## Requirements
 1. Must use AngularJS 1